Intervene Upstream is the online public health publication for graduate students.

 The publication primarily publishes personal narrative essays, opinion pieces, journalism, and popular science pieces written by graduate students interested in public health.
 Submissions from undergraduates, professionals, academics, and community members welcome if the piece is relevant to graduate students interested in public health.

-As learners of public health, we open our mind and hearts to see our communities through a curious and empathetic lens.
+As learners of public health, we open our minds and hearts to see our communities through a curious and empathetic lens.
 Graduate training in public health, social work, psychology, sociology, etc. provide us an opportunity to gain mastery and confidence as public health practitioners.

 Through our training process, we may seek community and collaboration with other graduate students interested in public health.
 With this publication, we seek to create a community of graduate students who share their personal experience and love for public health by publishing in Intervene Upstream.